yourbro17/UnoExtremeRules/README.md

 LICENSE
 =======
-Although in the creation of this document I tended to a GNU General Public License, as I generally prefer open source and copylefted Software, right now, I prefer publishing this document under the WTFPL restrictions.
+Although in the creation of this document I tended to a **GNU General Public License**, as I generally prefer open source and copylefted Software, right now, I prefer publishing this document under the **WTFPL** restrictions.
 Bottom Line: Just take whatever you want; However, I would appreciate if you would name me in any fork projects.

 LINK TO ORIGINAL FILE